Keys to a Successful School Year: Resources to Engage Parents and Support Families

 Sesame Workshop

 Children’s lives are packed with first-time experiences.
 Sesame Workshops’ School Readiness resources will help parents/caregivers start thinking about how to best help children take the next step into a new chapter of learning and growing.
 Building a strong foundation of early school readiness is key to success in school and in life.
 The Parent-Teacher Communication Tip Sheet outlines questions parents/caregivers should consider and the information they might share when meeting with their child’s teacher.
 Explore all of Sesame Workshop’s School Readiness videos, printables, and interactive activities for preschool, kindergarten, and first grade!
-Also available en Español
+Also available en Español.

 U.S. Department of Education (ED)

-The ED and their Partners in Progress have also developed a Parent Checklist that provides parents/caregivers with a set of questions to ask and important issues to consider when approaching their child’s teachers, principals, and counselors about his or her development.
+The U.S. Department of Education (ED) promotes student achievement and preparation for global competitiveness by fostering educational excellence and ensuring equal access.
+The ED and their Partners in Progress developed a Parent Checklist that provides parents/caregivers with a set of questions to ask and important issues to consider when approaching their child’s teachers, principals, and counselors about his or her development.
 Download I HAVE A QUESTION…What Parents and Caregivers Can Ask and Do to Help Children Thrive at School.

 Additional Resources